This article originally appeared on VICE UK.

 I find that hard to answer because I guess I really am a survivor, you know?
-I would get terribly, terribly afraid and then try to figure out a way to just, you know, get through.
-But I think some of the times on planes where we've hit rough air have been terrifying, because you have absolutely no control.
+I would get terribly, terribly, afraid and then try to figure out a way to just get through.
+But I think some of the times on planes where we've hit rough air have been terrifying because you have absolutely no control.

 What film or TV show makes you cry?

 The stupidest, sappiest things.
 But I just watched that Manchester By the Sea movie.
 Did I cry?
-I was sitting there on the plane with my eyes streaming – they kept checking up on me.
-And then I had to go through customs afterwards.
+I was sitting there on the plane with tears streaming—they kept checking up on me.
+And then I had to go through customs afterward.

 What have you done in your career that you're most proud of?

 I guess just even trying to do it.
 That was a major step.
-And I guess, you know, sticking with it through everything, because I've certainly had my fair share of ups and downs – being popular and unpopular.
+And I guess, sticking with it through everything because I've certainly had my fair share of ups and downs—being popular and unpopular.
 But I've always been convinced about what I liked and didn't like and what I wanted to do.
 And I know the things that I like best.
 I really was proud of doing Videodrome and Hairspray.
 I think those are great movies, and working with John Waters and David Cronenberg was certainly a big plus for me.